Below describes some ways you can connect to your email account:

 This means that, when you share your file with a shared mailbox, the mailbox (and the users who have access to it) will receive notifications that the file has been shared, but not the permissions necessary to access it.
 If you need to share a file with members of a shared mailbox, it is recommended to share it directly with the individual members.

-Let's pretend Martha wanted to share her latest potluck sign-up sheet with Bruce, Lois, and Lex, all three of who are part of the firstname.lastname@example.org shared mailbox.
-If Martha sends the email directly to the email@example.com, Bruce, Lois and Lex would receive a notification that the potluck signup sheet had been shared with them, but when they go to fill it in, they would be told that they don't have permission to access the sheet.
+Let's pretend Martha wanted to share her latest potluck sign-up sheet with Bruce, Lois, and Lex, and all three are part of the email@example.com shared mailbox.
+If Martha sends the email directly to the firstname.lastname@example.org, Bruce, Lois and Lex would receive a notification that the potluck signup sheet had been shared with them, but, when they go to fill it in, they would be told that they don't have permission to access the sheet.
 However, if Martha shares the document with Bruce, Lois, and Lex separately, then they will each receive a notification and when they click it, they will each be able to edit the sheet and tell Martha what they are bringing to lunch!

 To share files with individual users, click here!